sendmoney983-cell/captcha.verification/DISCORD_BOT_SETUP.md

 ## 🚀 Next Steps

 To set up your ticket panel:

+**Quick Start:**
+1. Open Discord and go to the channel where you want tickets
+2. Type `/panel` and press Enter
+3. The ticket panel will appear with 3 buttons
+4. Users can now create tickets!

+**Or programmatically:**
 1. Get your Discord channel ID (enable Developer Mode → right-click channel → Copy Channel ID)
 2. Make a POST request to `/api/discord/send-panel` with your channel ID
 3. The ticket panel will appear in that channel
 4. Users can now create tickets!

+## 📝 Available Commands

+- `/panel` - Send the ticket panel to the current channel (Only works in Discord)

 ## 🔐 Security Notes